KonstantinaStrantzali/FreshNow-food-corner/README.md

 * As a shopper, I wish to search for a specific product and category so that I find what I want faster.
 * As a shopper, I wish to be able to sort the products by price and calories so that I find what I want directly without wasting time on searching.
 * As a shopper, I wish to view products in more detail so I am aware of the full product information.
-* As a shopper,  I wish to get visual feedback so  an action has been completed so that avoid making mistakes while adding, editing and deleting products.
+* As a shopper,  I wish to get visual feedback when  an action has been completed so that avoid making mistakes while adding, editing and deleting products.
 * As a shopper, I wish to easily add, update or delete items in my bag where I can view a summary of my orders along with the total price so that I can stick with my budget.
 * As a shopper, I wish to easily make a payment so that I smoothly complete the checkout.